hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 #### Preparing all networks #### {#network}

-To ensure a successful installation, you must also satisfy these network configuration requirements:
+To ensure a successful installation, you must satisfy these network configuration requirements:

 * The seed VM, the baremetal systems and the IPMI controller for all systems must be on the same network